 LIGO's optics system consists of lasers, a series of mirrors, and a photodetector (a device that measures varying light levels).
 In order to measure a movement thousands of times smaller than a proton, LIGO's optical components must operate harmoniously and with unprecedented precision.
 It all begins with the main laser.

-We all encounter lasers daily in laser pointers, in cat toys, or in the barcode scanners at the grocery store.
+We all encounter lasers daily in laser pointers, cat toys, or barcode scanners at the grocery store.
 Because of their omnipresence most of us tend to take them for granted without really knowing how they work.
 If you're one of those people, you are not alone!
 If you want to know how they work, Cambridge University’s “Naked Science Scrapbook” video, “How do lasers work?” provides a fun, easy-to-understand explanation.
 Once you grasp the basic principles, understanding LIGO's laser is a snap!

 The first thing to understand is that the word, "laser" is actually an acronym for “Light Amplification by the Stimulated Emission of Radiation”.
 This means that "laser" refers to a process more than a thing, but most of us now use the term ubiquitously to refer to the device that generates the laser beam, or the beam itself.
 This might be splitting hairs, but when it comes to understanding LIGO's laser, it's an important distinction.